 On the regulatory front, NORD supports strong oversight of patient assistance programs by the appropriate regulatory agencies to ensure that only bonafide charities operate patient assistance programs.
 NORD will also work to ensure all private insurance companies accept patient assistance from charities in order to maintain patient access.

 Health insurance plans within the ACA marketplaces are required to cover a set of “Essential Health Benefits”, or EHBs.
 These benefits span ten healthcare categories, such as hospitalization, mental healthcare, preventative and wellness visits, and prescription drugs.
 While the EHBs mandate the coverage of care within each of these categories, insurance plans have flexibility in their coverage design within categories.

 NORD is supportive of the EHB model design but believes that improvements must be made to ensure care for patients with rare and chronic diseases.
 For example, plans are using utilization management policies to limit use of services, including step therapy, prior authorization, and fail-first policies.
 Plans are also limiting their formularies, narrowing their provider networks, and imposing prohibitive cost-sharing structures on many rare and chronic disease medications.

 Thus, plans can adhere to EHB requirements while stringently limiting access to vital treatments.
-The egregious use of these utilization management techniques defeats the very purpose of the EHBs and NORD supports efforts to limit their use in in ACA marketplace plans.
+The egregious use of these utilization management techniques defeats the very purpose of the EHBs, and NORD supports efforts to limit their use in ACA marketplace plans.

 The Social Security Administration administers two programs to assist individuals with a disability, both established by law under the Social Security Act: